-Deterministic safety gate for robots and high-stakes agents.
+Deterministic safety gate for AMR and warehouse robot deployments.

-On every pull request, Saykai reruns your scenarios and log replays, checks them against your Safety Spec (your versioned definition of safe enough), and blocks changes that fall below your safety bar.
+On every pull request, Saykai audits your Nav2/ROS 2 configuration against your approved Safety Spec (saykai-policy.yml), runs behavioral safety scenarios, and scans for leaked secrets — then blocks changes that fall below your safety bar.

-Example output: 10/10 scenarios passed.
-Safety Pack generated.
-Blocks only when your Safety Spec fails.
+Example output: 3/3 audit rooms passed.
+Safety Pack sealed and signed.
+Blocks only when your Safety Spec is violated.

 CI_PIPELINE // PR-829